vuongducphuong/documentation/content/applications/finance/documents.rst

 **Leansoft Documents** allows you to store, view and manage files within Odoo.

-You can upload any type of file (max 64MB per file on Odoo Online), and organize them in various workspaces.
+You can upload any type of file (max 64MB per file on Leansoft Online), and organize them in various workspaces.

 .. seealso::